jkramer/awkson/README.md

 awkson
 ======

-Simple proof-of-concept IRC bot written with (POSIX) awk.
+Simple proof-of-concept IRC bot written with (g)awk.

 It's really just a PoC, it doesn't do anything useful.
-If you really want to use it, you might want to adjust the `process` function to your needs.
+If you really want to use it, adjust the `process` function to your needs.

 IRC options are read from the environment variables `$NICK`, `$REAL_NAME`, `$CHANNEL` and (optional) `$CHANNEL_PASSWORD`.